Frequently Asked Questions

-What, if any, training or qualifications does a DPO have to have?
+What, if any, training or qualifications does a Data Protection Officer (DPO) have to have?

-Neither the GDPR nor the ICO have specified what training or qualifications DPOs need.
-However the GDPR states in article 37 that ‘The data protection officer shall be designated on the basis of professional qualities, and in particular, expert knowledge of data protection law and practices and the ability to fulfil the tasks referred to in article 39’.
+Neither the GDPR nor the ICO have specified what training or qualifications Data Protection Officers (DPOs) need.
+However the GDPR states in Article 37 that ‘The data protection officer shall be designated on the basis of professional qualities, and in particular, expert knowledge of data protection law and practices and the ability to fulfil the tasks referred to in Article 39’.
 So, the individual clearly needs to have already undertaken or will in the near future undertake, an in-depth study in this law.
 Previous qualifications in the existing Data Protection Act will be extremely beneficial, however these alone won’t make you an expert in the new law, unless you’ve carried out additional significant personal study in this area, or as a minimum attended training in this area.

 DPOs are required to carry out continuous personal study, which schools will be legally required to support.
 Article 38 (2) says ‘the controller’ shall support the data protection officer…by providing resources necessary to carry out [their] tasks…and to maintain his or her expert knowledge’.
 So this means they will need to attend training, Data Protection briefings, forums etc to stay up to date.